Chart Color Schemes

 Hurstville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-nine infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+AreaSearch has identified 29 projects that could impact the area's performance due to changes in local infrastructure and planning initiatives.
 Key projects include Horizon Hurstville, 53-75 Forest Road Mixed Development, 108-124 Forest Road Residential Development, and Lotus Residence Hurstville.
-The following list details those likely to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.